kdssoftware/ucll-vpn/README.md

 **BE SURE NOT TO LOGIN WITH YOUR OWN STUDENTNUMBER!!**

+(try using the tools Hydra and Cupp to get one)

 **Change your IP**:

 Use a vpn gateway before the ucll-vpn tunnel.